 - Supporting patients who need support and advice in managing finances

-- Helping patients with benefit entitlements an accomodation
+- Helping patients with benefit entitlements an accommodation

 - Working with patients and local networks to build confidence and communication

-We would also like to welcome our Clinical Pharmacist, Gemma.
+We would also like to welcome our Clinical Pharmacist Noor.

 Clinical pharmacists specialise in medicines and how they work.
 They work as part of the general practice team to resolve day-to-day medicine issues and consult with and treat patients directly.
 This includes providing extra help to manage long-term conditions, advice for those on multiple medications and better access to health checks.
-At the moment, due to COVID-19, our clinical pharmacist is not seeing patients face to face, but is actively operating telephone consultations.
+At the moment our clinical pharmacist is not seeing patients face to face but is actively operating telephone consultations.

-To book an appointment with Gemma please contact Reception.
+To book an appointment with Noor please contact Reception.

 The First Contact Physiotherapist, Lorna, is available to help you with all sorts of muscle or joint pains, strains, sprains or joint stiffness.